 Here is a list of ingredients we use in our soaps and other products and the benefit of adding these to our products.

-Avocado and Apricot Kernel Oil nourishes and restores dehydrated, delicate, mature or sensitive skin.
+Apricot Kernel Oil nourishes and restores dehydrated, delicate, mature or sensitive skin.

 Castor Oil is used in all of our soaps and shampoo bars for the amount of bubbles it produces and acts as a conditioner as well.